 How Do Parrots Show Their Emotions?

-Seeing as parrots can’t cry, owners must look out for other signs of sadness, depression, or general ill-feeling, especially if they don’t vocalize their feelings.
+Owners must check for other signs of sadness, especially if they don’t vocalize their feelings.
 Some parrots are quieter than others, making it difficult to tell.
 Signs include:

-Avian Biology Research describes how captive parrots engage in feather-damaging behavior when their welfare is compromised.
-It’s only seen in captive birds as wild parrots don’t experience the same psychological stresses.
-The most common reasons for the behavior include:
+Avian Biology Research describes how captive parrots perform feather-damaging behavior when their welfare is compromised.
+It’s only seen in captive birds for psychological stresses.

-Providing your parrot with a more comfortable environment or an increased level of mental stimulation should minimize your bird’s feather-plucking.
+Provide the parrot with a more comfortable environment or increased mental stimulation.

-Parrots that feel particularly low self-mutilate.
-This is where they pluck out their feathers but also chew their skin and muscles, going deep to the bone.
-This is incredibly painful and causes long-term nerve and tissue damage.
-Birds that do this often will damage their feather follicles, preventing them from growing back.
+This is where they pluck their feathers and chew their skin and muscles, causing long-term nerve and tissue damage.
+Birds may damage their feather follicles, preventing them from regrowing.

-Self-mutilation is a type of stereotypical behavior, which means that the bird’s driven to do it with no apparent purpose.
-It’s a compulsion and will take time and several behavioral-based treatments for the parrot to recover.
+Self-mutilation is a stereotypy, which means that the parrot is driven to do it for no apparent purpose.
+It’s a compulsion requiring behavioral-based therapy sessions for recovery.

 Loss of Appetite

-Boredom, stress, sadness, grief, and other negative emotions that would make most humans cry cause parrots to lose their appetite.
-This is primarily because they struggle to express themselves, so their owners don’t always cater to their needs appropriately.
+Boredom, stress, sadness, grief, and other negative emotions that make humans cry cause parrots to lose their appetite.
+As they struggle to express themselves, owners don’t always cater to their needs.

-Some parrots can’t communicate very well, so they develop stress bars on their feathers.
-These are thin, horizontal lines that appear cross-wise along the feathers, running perpendicular to the shaft.
-Some appear grey, while others become discolored, making them more noticeable.
+Some parrots develop stress bars (thin, horizontal lines appear crosswise along the feathers, running perpendicular to the shaft).
+Some stress bars appear grey, while others become discolored.

-While parrots don’t shed tears, they still cry.
-They do it through their vocalizations rather than through tears.
-Crying out isn’t something you should ignore.
-Similarly, because parrots can feel and experience emotions, you must provide them with a fun, mentally enriching environment.
+Parrots cry through their vocalizations rather than tears.
+Parrots can feel and experience deep emotions, so you must provide them with a happy environment.